M66B/FairEmail/FAQ.md

 For the correct settings, see [here](https://help.yahoo.com/kb/SLN4075.html).

-You might need to enable "less secure sign in" for "outdated" apps, see [here](https://help.yahoo.com/kb/grant-temporary-access-outdated-apps-account-settings-sln27791.html).
+You might need to enable "*less secure sign in*" for "*outdated*" apps, see [here](https://help.yahoo.com/kb/grant-temporary-access-outdated-apps-account-settings-sln27791.html).

-Note that FairEmail is using the standard [IMAP protocol](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol), which is not outdated.
+Note that FairEmail is using the standard [IMAP protocol](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol), which is really not outdated.

 <br />